 The Georgetown BIA

-The Georgetown Business Improvement Area acts as a unifying body for its membership and works on their behalf to make Downtown Georgetown a desirable destination to do business while creating an inviting, thriving atmosphere to attract patrons and shoppers from the surrounding areas.
-The goals of the Downtown Georgetown BIA include the revitalization and preservation of Downtown through regular maintenance, facade improvement, streetscape, public art programs, special events and promotions, and municipal partnership.
+DGBIA acts as a unifying body for its membership and works on their behalf to make Downtown Georgetown a desirable destination to do business while creating an inviting, thriving atmosphere to attract patrons, shoppers and residents from the surrounding areas as well as visitors from further afield, many of whom are visiting family and friends of Halton Hills residents.

 Operations & Funding